puttym/puttym.github.io/_posts/2020-12-20-vibration_ode_numerical.md

 $$

 That is, $$u$$ oscillates with an angular frequency $$\omega$$ and amplitude
 $$I$$.
-The initial condition determines the amplitude of the vidration.
+The initial condition determines the amplitude of the vibration.
 In Eq. \eqref{eq:vib-ode}, $$t$$ varies continuously from $$0$$ to $$T$$.
 Since there is an $$u(t)$$ for each $$t$$, there are infinitely many values of
 $$t$$ and $$u(t)$$ in the continuous solution.
 However, when we intend to